Pelvic Physical Therapy?

 What are some of the things that people are surprised about learning in your Cervical, Diaphragm, and Pelvic Floor course?

 Susan: Most professionals are very surprised about the neurological underpinnings of the systems approach that connects the upper cervical/trigeminal/vagal connections through the core system.
 The system can be significantly modulated with the voice as well as the breath.
-They are also excited about the trunk neural glides and use of voice to train pelvic coordination.
+They are also excited about the trunk neural glides and the use of voice to train pelvic coordination.

 PG: In your opinion, what are pelvic physical therapists often missing when it comes to working with pelvic floor dysfunction?